Photo Copyright ©Patricia Oliver 2019

 In the autumn of 2018 I wrote a twenty-five poem suite called The Poet Orpheus, an original, substantial, and fully imagined portrit of the career of the archetypal poet Orpheus.

 I have also published two critical studies of the poet Alden Nowlan – Poet’s Progress in 1978 and Alden Nowlan and His Works in 1990 – based on teaching both his poems and his stories in Canadian literature classes and on knowing him as a friend from 1972 until his death in 1983.

-In the spring of 2018 I selected and edited the poems for The Essential Kay Smith, forthcoming from Porcupine’s Quill Press in the fall of 2019.
+In the spring of 2018 I selected and edited the poems for The Essential Kay Smith, published by Porcupine’s Quill Press in the fall of 2019.

 I have taught at various institutions of higher education, including UNB in Saint John, John Abbott College in Montreal, York University in Toronto, the University of Alberta in Edmonton, and UBC in beautiful Vancouver.
 I now reside in Saint John, New Brunswick with my wife Patricia.